betsol/angular-input-modified/readme.md

 For example this is the useful CSS selector to decorate as valid only modified elements: `input.ng-valid.ng-modified`.
 This way target user will see what elements were actually changed.

+It also supports animations if `ngAnimate` module is present.

 ### Example

 ``` css